TILOS-AI-Institute/MacroPlacement/Testcases/ariane133/README.md

 # Netlist preparation of Ariane 133-macro version
-For the Ariane 133-macro version, we use the Verilog netlist available in the [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ariane) GitHub and replace the 64bit memory macros with four or three 16bit memory macros based on the number of connected read-data pins.
+For the Ariane 133-macro version, we use the Verilog netlist available in the [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ariane) GitHub and replace each 64-bit memory macro with either four or three 16-bit memory macros based on the number of connected read-data pins.
 In the synthesized netlist of the Ariane 136-macro version, the memory instantiation in the valid_dirty_sram hierarchy is given below.
 ```Verilog
   fakeram45_256x16 \macro_mem[0].i_ram (.clk (clk_i), .we_in (we_i),
        .ce_in (req_i), .addr_in (addr_i), .wd_in ({6'b0, wdata_i[1:0],